rasbt/python-machine-learning-book/docs/errata.md

 - p.
 60: There is a missing product operator that defines the *likelihood* *L(**w**)* = ...=&prod;<sup>n</sup><sub>i=1</sub> (&phi;(z)<sup>(i)</sup>)<sup>y<sup>(i)</sup></sup> ...
 (Elias R.)

+**Chapter 5**

+- p.144: I wrote in the Linear Discrimnant section that "Those who are a little more familiar with linear algebra may know that the rank of the d×d-dimensional covariance matrix can be at most *d − 1* ..."
+Sorry, this is a little bit out of context.
+First of all, this is only true if *d >> N* (where *d* is the number of dimensions and *N* is the number of samples), and this should have been in the Principal Component Analysis section.
+Secondly, in context of the Linear Discriminant Analysis, the number of linear discriminants is at most <em>c-1</em> where <em>c</em> is the number of class labels; the in-between class scatter matrix <em>S<sub>B</sub></em> is the sum of <em>c</em> matrices with rank 1 or less.</strong> (S.R.)

 ### Language

 **Preface**